Table of Contents

 Metastases – How does a Tumor Spread?

+Spread of tumor from its primary site to the nearby or distant places is called metastasis.
+Metastsis can occur through many routes like; local spread through infilteration in adjacent healthy tissues, through regional lymph nodes, through lymph vessels, and through blood vessels.
 When a tumor grows in an infiltrating manner, it will eventually find its way to the lymphatic system and blood vessels.
 Invasion is facilitated through proteases and hyaluronidases.
-Malignant cells are transported through the lymph and blood vessels and will attach in distant parts of the body.
-Depending on means of transportation, appropriate terminology is lymphogenous or hematogenous metastases.
+Malignant cells are transported through the lymph and blood vessels and will attach to distant parts of the body.
+Depending on means of transportation, appropriate terminology is lymphogenic or hematogenous metastases.

 Within the blood circulatory system, the malignant cells interact with the immune system.
 A tumor cell embolism is formed which can attach to the basal membrane of the vessel.
 Cells invade other tissues and organs through extravasation.
 Initially, they will lay dormant and excrete signal complexes which stimulate angiogenesis.
 Blood vessels will grow towards the metastasis and deliver nutrients.
 This way it can increase in size.